Lilla-Kavecsanszki/downwarddog/README.md

 # Frameworks, Libraries, Programs & Technologies Used

 - [Lucid](https://lucid.app/documents#/documents?folder_id=recent) was used to create the ER Diagrams
+- [ColorKit](https://colorkit.co/) was used to create the colour palette.
 - Github was used as the repository for the projects code after being pushed from Git
-- Git was used for version control by the Gitpod terminal to commit to Git and Push to GitHub; to create and edit all original code
+- CodeAnywhere was used for version control, allowing me to commit changes and push them to GitHub directly from the CodeAnywhere terminal.
+It was the primary tool used for creating and editing all the code.
 - [Google Fonts](https://fonts.google.com/) used for the Montserrat and Poiret One fonts
 - [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes
 - [Fonticon](https://gauger.io/fonticon/) was used to create the favicon